kyohmizu/kubernetes-ctf-samples/README_EN.md

 # Kubernetes CTF Samples

-Kubernetes CTF（Capture The Flag）のサンプル問題集です。
+Sample challenges for Kubernetes CTF (Capture The Flag).

-## 環境準備
+## Environment

-Killercoda などの Playground サービスを使用することを推奨します。
+The following playground services are recommended:

 - [Killercoda](https://killercoda.com/)
 - [iximiuz Labs](https://labs.iximiuz.com/playgrounds?category=kubernetes&filter=all)
 - [KodeKloud](https://kodekloud.com/public-playgrounds)

-また、ローカル環境でも以下のようなツールを使用して実行できます。
+You can also run these challenges in local environments using the following tools:

 - [kind](https://github.com/kubernetes-sigs/kind)
 - [minikube](https://github.com/kubernetes/minikube)

-## 前提条件
+## Requirements

-- `kubectl` コマンドがインストールされている
+- `kubectl` command is installed
-- Kubernetes クラスタへの管理者権限
+- Administrator access to a Kubernetes cluster
-- 基本的な Kubernetes の知識（Pod、Service、Deployment 等）
+- Basic knowledge of Kubernetes (Pod, Service, Deployment, etc.)

-## ルールと注意事項
+## Rules

-- フラグは `CTF{...}` の形式で記載されています
+- Flags are in the format `CTF{...}`
-- 与えられた権限の範囲で、フラグの文字列を取得してください
+- Obtain the flag string within the given permission scope
-- コードを見ながら解くこともできますが、問題の難易度は下がります
+- You can solve by looking at the code, but it reduces the difficulty

-## 実施方法
+## Getting Started

 | Title | Difficulty |
 |:-----:|:---------:|